stronnag/mwptools/docs/manual/docs/gcs-features.md

 * If `gpsd` is detected (on `localhost`), then the position will be driven by `gpsd`, as long as it has  a 3D fix.

 * <span id="radar">The one  usage is when [inav-radar](mwp-Radar-View.md) is active; if the GCS icon is enabled (either by manual location or driven by `gpsd`), then rather than being a passive 'GCS' node, {{ mwp }} will masquerade as an 'INAV' node and advertise the GCS (icon) location to other nodes.
-This implies that you have sufficent LoRa slots to support this node usage.
+This implies that you have sufficient LoRa slots to support this node usage.
 </span>